 Incorporating Shared Decision Making into Practice

-SDM is a collaborative, decision-making process between patients and their health care providers relevant to medical decisions where multiple options are considered clinically acceptable.
+SDM is a collaborative, decision-making process between patients and their healthcare providers relevant to medical decisions where multiple options are considered clinically acceptable.
 SDM represents the state of the art in counseling patients faced with difficult or uncertain medical decisions.
-Its use is encouraged by the Institute of Medicine, the ACA and by AUA guidelines statements, yet SDM is woefully underutilized in clinical practice.
-The objective of this white paper is to encourage implementation of SDM into routine clinical practice.
-It outlines the components essential to SDM, the processes by which clinicians can fulfill those criteria (including listing education and evaluation resources) and the processes by which SDM can be implemented on a systems level.
+Its use is encouraged by the National Academy of Medicine (NAM), the ACA and by AUA guidelines statements, yet SDM is underutilized in clinical practice.
+The objective of this paper is to encourage and support implementation of SDM into routine clinical practice.
+It outlines the components essential to SDM, the processes by which clinicians can fulfill those criteria (including listing education and evaluation resources), and the processes by which SDM can be implemented on a systems level.
 Numerous barriers to the implementation of SDM exist but may be overcome by adhering to these processes.
-This committee strongly endorses that urologists learn about SDM and adopt it into their clinical practice.
+This panel strongly endorses that urologists learn about SDM and adopt it into their clinical practice.

 - The key elements of SDM include:

-- Involvement of both the doctor and the patient in the decision-making process.
+- Involvement of both the clinician and the patient in the decision-making process.

-- Sharing information by both the doctor and the patient.
+- Sharing information by both the clinician and the patient.

-- Building consensus through the expression of preferences by both doctor and patient.
+- Building consensus through the expression of preferences by both clinician and patient.

-- Agreement by both the doctor and patient on the decision to implement.
+- Agreement by both the clinician and patient on the decision to implement.

 - SDM is underutilized in clinical practice.

-- Implementation of SDM into routine clinical practice might involve five key steps, such as the following:
+- Implementing SDM into routine clinical practice involves key steps, such as AHRQ’s 5-step SHARE Approach: